Lambda-3/Indra/README.md

 # Getting Started

 This guide provides the basic instructions to get you started using Indra.
-For further details, including the response format, additional parameters and all available models and language, please check the Wiki.
+For further details, including the response format, additional parameters and the list of available models and language, please check the [Wiki](https://github.com/Lambda-3/Indra/wiki).

 ## Requesting Word Embeddings `(POST /vectors)`